Shepard2902/Projects/README.md

 Here is a overview of the projects in this repository:

 1st project: Positive Voltage Regulator - This represents the first big project that i did in my 3rd year in university.
 My contribution to this project was the realization of the schematic and the dimensioning of the components such as i had the desired input and output voltage.
+Later i also made the surface mount components version of this circuit in Proteus 8 along with making the PCB as seen in the file Positive_Voltage_Regulator_SMT

 2nd project: PC-Components Shop using a Double-Linked list - This project represents the semester project that i realised for the Structures and Data Algorithms course in the 2nd year of the university.
 My contribution to this project was coming up with the idea of doing a simplified pc-components shop and writing the code.